15 Unique Things to Do in Dubrovnik, Croatia

 Another gigantic natural beauty and also a popular excursion destination is Betina Cave, a beach cave in the east of the city.
 Here you can explore a breathtaking natural bay in a semi-cave with a beautiful beach, surrounded by pine-covered rocks and kitschy turquoise sea colors.
 The sea is crystal clear and perfect for snorkeling and swimming.

-The only drawback, there is no footpath to Betina Cave.
+Tip: Beware, there is no footpath to Betina Cave.
 This cave can only be reached by boat or kayak from Dubrovnik!

 Dubrovnik is world-famous as a trendy party city and therefore you will find a large selection of exclusive beach clubs in this vacation destination.
 One of the most beautiful is the Coral Beach Club on Lapad peninsula.
 Here you can chill out on a lovely dream beach, enjoy an extra chic ambience and delicious cocktails.
 See and be seen, that is the motto here!
 Other cool beach clubs are Copacabana Beach Club, Sunset Beach Club and Beach Club Banje Beach.